 Fertilizing is key and must be done in the spring and in the fall.
 Crabgrass thrives in compacted lawns.
 Aeration can help.
 A mixture of 1 pint of hydrogen peroxide, diluted to 3 percent, per 100 square feet of lawn can help eradicate the pesky plant.

 Corn gluten meal, a relatively new and increasingly popular natural herbicide, appears to be successful at preventing crabgrass and other common weeds.
 A by-product of milling corn, it is completely benign.
 A three-year systematic application can yield a nearly weed-free lawn.
-Research at the University of Iowa-Ames showed that 60 percent of weeds are eliminated the first year, 80 percent the second, and 90 to 100 percent the third year of corn gluten meal application.
+Research at Iowa State University showed that 60 percent of weeds are eliminated the first year, 80 percent the second, and 90 to 100 percent the third year of corn gluten meal application.
 Some companies sell a pelletized form containing potash and nitrogen, but you may have to search a bit or ask your retailers to stock it.
 (Gardens Alive! sells W.O.W.
 [Without Weeds] in a 50-pound bag, enough to treat a 2,500-square-foot lawn the first year.
 Call 812-537-8650 for details.)

 Your neighbors probably wouldn't stand for a dandelion yard, but consider this: Dandelions make great wine, are a natural diuretic, can be dried and made into coffee, and can be braided into lovely necklaces.
 You can eat their young leaves in salads, and in fact, they were brought to this land as an exotic green.
 They're an excellent source of potassium, phosphorus, calcium, and vitamin A.